 The initial project was a heating system renovation, as the system in the building was failing, terribly inefficient, and ineffective.
 A study was done regarding this project 4 years ago.
 Funding was set aside from the Capital Repair budget that I manage for these repairs.

-The project was defined as a two phase project.
+The project was defined as a two-phase project.
 The first being the basement, the second phase included the top two floors.
-These were set up as two separate contracts as initially the timing for these projects were conceived to be a year apart.
-They ended up being separated by less time as the second floor renovation occurred which made it far more cost effective to incorporate the timing of the HVAC upgrade at the same time as the second floor renovation so no newly replaced finishes would be damaged with the addition of a new heating system.
+These were set up as two separate contracts as initially the timing for these projects was conceived to be a year apart.
+They ended up being separated by less time as the second-floor renovation occurred which made it far more cost-effective to incorporate the timing of the HVAC upgrade at the same time as the second-floor renovation so no newly replaced finishes would be damaged with the addition of a new heating system which will now be enrolled in a UHVAC services program to prevent long-term maintenance issues.
 It took a major coordination effort on the part of a couple of my project managers, but it worked out very well.

 The second floor renovation project was driven by a need to more efficiently layout the second floor, and re-organize it to fit the structure of the departments that were located on that floor.
 This project incorporated all of our current sustainable practices in lighting, finishes, HVAC controls, etc.

 The Suite 3 and Suite 7 renovations were requested by different departments to better organize their spaces, which enabled the creation of new work stations.
+These new work stations are more private as well and a step forward in our attempt to stop identity theft in the workplace.
 This work was undertaken while the space was empty for the HVAC renovation.
 Again this created the opportunity for efficiency based upon the fact that there was not an additional loss of productivity for another departmental move.
-As well, we again put significant effort into coordinating multiple contracts in this space to create the most cost effective renovation effort possible.
+As well, we had put significant effort into coordinating multiple commercial contractors in this space to create the most cost effective renovation effort possible.
 Some of the work in this area ended up being completed slower than was desired due to some delays in the design and permitting process.

 While we had a large portion of the building affected by the construction we installed a fire sprinkler system in the building.
 Johnson Hall has been high on the priority list for a long time.
 As it holds many critical records for the campus, it has long needed this system installed.
 We were able to install this system within the building without creating a significant increased impact to the users.